 One factor was the Tibetans' lack of access to information about other nonviolent struggles - no doubt the result of China's censorship and the dearth of Tibetan language literature on nonviolent resistance.
-While many Tibetans were familiar with iconic personalities like Mahatma Gandhi, Martin Luther King, Jr. and Nelson Mandela, they were far from being well versed in the details of the nonviolent campaigns these figured planned and led.
-This lack of knowledge about stories of nonviolent resistance naturally reduced the spectrum of options available, or imaginable.
+While many Tibetans were familiar with iconic personalities like Mahatma Gandhi, Martin Luther King, Jr. and Nelson Mandela, they were far from being well versed in the details of the nonviolent campaigns these figured planned and led.96 This lack of knowledge about stories of nonviolent resistance naturally reduced the spectrum of options available, or imaginable.

 Traditionally among Tibetans, bravery and courage commanded more respect than strategy and cunning.
 The tendency to glorify valor as a highly prized virtue is not unique to Tibetans, who have a deeply mythologized warrior culture.
 Another relevant example can be Poland, where valor is glorified by historians, poets, filmmakers and politicians.
-"Valor is attached to knightly or soldierly virtues and unquestioned martyrdom for the Polish fatherland and the country's freedom," writes Maciej Bartkowski in one of several chapters that highlight similar cases of glorification in other countries in the
+"Valor is attached to knightly or soldierly virtues and unquestioned martyrdom for the Polish fatherland and the country's freedom," writes Maciej Bartkowski in one of

-&lt;sup>94 The definitions of these methods can be found in Figure 5 in Chapter 9.
+94 The definitions of these methods can be found in Figure 5 in Chapter 9.